Omaha Divorce Lawyers

-Led by highly regarded divorce attorneys, Karen S. Nelson and Charlie Grimes, we offer legal representation consistent with our overall mission to be friends of the family.
-Our divorce team will take the time to fully understand your situation and present all legal options for resolving critical concerns.
+Led by a highly regarded divorce attorney, Charlie Grimes, we offer legal representation consistent with our overall mission to be friends of the family.
+Our Omaha divorce lawyers will take the time to fully understand your situation and present all legal options for resolving critical concerns.

 We regularly handle concerns such as the following:

 - Arriving at a child custody arrangement that serves children's best interests and protects parents' most important relationships

 - Thoroughly addressing financial issues that can affect both parties' futures profoundly, ranging from child support and spousal support (alimony), if applicable, to equitable division of marital assets, property and debts

 No. In Nebraska assets will be divided under what is known as the "equitable distribution policy."
 This means that a judge will divide your marital property based on each spouse's contributions to the marriage, as well as their earning potential after the divorce.